veertuinc/anka-docs/anka-build-cloud/Advanced Security Features/openid-authentication.md

 {{< /hint >}}

 {{< hint info >}}
+You can return too many groups to the controller from Okta.
+The behavior would be logging into Okta and the Controller taking you right back to the login page after successfully logging in.
+You can limit the groups returned inside of Okta.
+{{< /hint >}}

+{{< hint info >}}
 We request the claims from /userinfo, so if `groups` does not exist, your provider configuration should be setup to do so.
 You'll see an error like `failed translating claims to user: no Groups claim in groups` if this is the case.
 {{< /hint >}}